 Until the Late Harappan period at least.
 After absolutely thriving for 1000 years, around 1900 BCE signs of cultural decline creep into the archeological record.
 Skeletons carry the marks of increased interpersonal violence and diseases like leprosy and tuberculosis.
 Artifacts emblasoned with Indus script become rare and low quality and urban centers are slowly abandoned.
 There are many theories to the decline of the Indus Valley Civilization, but most likely their fall was caused a little bit of everything.
 Climate change reducing farms’ productivity, evidence of major earthquakes, and the often natural shift of cultural priorities over time, leading to migration and ruralization.

 Got questions, comments or corrections about Indus Valley Civilization?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.